Speed 2: Cruise Control: Critical response

-Speed 2: Cruise Control did not receive the same positive feedback as its predecessor, and was widely lambasted by critics.
+Speed 2: Cruise Control was widely lambasted by critics, faring much worse than its predecessor.
 On Rotten Tomatoes, the film has an approval rating of 4% based on reviews from 76 critics, with an average rating of 3.4/10.
 The website's consensus reads: "Speed 2 falls far short of its predecessor, thanks to laughable dialogue, thin characterization, unsurprisingly familiar plot devices, and action sequences that fail to generate any excitement."
 On Metacritic, the film has a weighted average score of 24 out of 100, based on 22 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Time magazine stated that Patric's character was "fundamentally uninteresting", but blamed De Bont and the screenwriters for "not providing their actors with stuff to act."
 Many critics stated that a major issue with the film was the lack of thrills due to the setting on the slow-moving ship.
 Entertainment Weekly heavily criticized the lack of story and said the film is "as slow-moving as a garbage scow."
 According to the Los Angeles Times, even children who saw the film felt it was strange that it took place on a ship "not capable of going more than a few knots per hour [sic]", and claimed that Speed was "much more logical."
 Kenneth Turan of the Los Angeles Times stated, "Even the film's big-ticket closing stunts are more impressive for their size than for any excitement they generate."

 It is also considered to be one of the worst film sequels of all time, and many publications have placed Speed 2 on their lists of the worst film sequels.
 Complex ranked the film first on a list of The 50 Worst Sequels of All Time, calling it "one of the worst 'event' movies ever conceived", while praising Reeves' choice not to return for the sequel, and referring to Patric as "wooden and woefully miscast."
 In 2010, New York film critic David Edelstein featured an article on Speed 2 that described it as the "Worst Sequel of All", mainly due to the film's explanation for the absence of Reeves' character.
 In addition to being ranked among the worst sequels, Empire ranked the film at number 24 on its list of The 50 Worst Movies Ever.